 The University of Waterloo has a longstanding commitment to support persons with disabilities as they participate in or access university programs, services, and facilities.
 To continue with this commitment and to honour — and whenever possible to exceed — obligations set by the Accessibility for Ontarians with Disabilities Act (AODA), the University will make all reasonable efforts to provide goods or services in a way that respects the dignity and independence of persons with disabilities.

-Through Accessibility Services, customer service training is provided to staff, faculty and student leaders who interact with the public.
+Through Human Resources, customer service training is provided to staff, faculty and student leaders who interact with the public.
 The university also works to make the public aware of policies regarding the use of assistive devices, service animals, access to support persons, notice of temporary disruption of services, and what to do if a person is having difficulty accessing university goods or services.

 A university building for the future must plan for tomorrow.
 As Waterloo establishes campuses and partnerships around the world, sustainable development means pursuing strategies and activities that meet the needs of students, employees, alumni and communities.
 Waterloo’s sustainability efforts enhance both the independent and the integrated relationships of the environment, society and the economy today and into the future.